LOP-SP/damageCalc/README.md

 The damage formula considered is found in the Smogon University's site (www.smogon.com), together with a detailed description of all the necessary inputs.
 There are a lot of comments within the code (damagecalc.js), but you may find it better to understand the inner workings of the game before delving into the code.

+The code uses strict mode, passes jslint and is tested with JsTestDriver.
+I intent to document it with jsdocs toolkit (when it decides to work...).

 USE
 ===